Skip to main content

 );

-The specific BE node IP can be viewed in the OutfileInfo column in the SHOW EXPORT result, such as:
+The IPs of the specific BE nodes can be found in the OutfileInfo column of the SHOW EXPORT result:

 [